eqpoqpe/sopt-algorithm/README.md

 # SOPT
-The SOPT algorithm, Stock of Parent Tree Statruce
+The SOPT algorithm, Stock of Parent Tree